Astrophotography Without Tracking – Easy

 Doing astrophotography without a tracker is usually easiest with a DSLR camera and lens.
 To find out what makes a good astrophotography DSLR camera, click here.
 The reason is that a camera and lens usually weigh less than a telescope and camera and therefore can sit comfortably on a sturdy tripod.
 A telescope is heavy and long and usually needs to be well-balanced on a mount that can also include a tracking motor.

-A sturdy tripod is essential for astrophotography without tracking.
+A sturdy tripod is essential.
 It will keep your camera stable and prevent blurry images.
-This Neewer Carbon Fiber 66 inches/168 centimeters Camera Tripod Monopod (shop now at Amazon) is a lightweight and durable tripod that can support your camera and lens.
+This Neewer Carbon Fiber 66 inches/168 centimeters Camera Tripod Monopod (shop now at Amazon).
+This tripod is very light, portable and will safely support your camera and lens.

 If your lens is below about 200 mm in focal length, you can usually just point and shoot.
 There is no need to carefully locate objects in the sky.
 Also, the lower the focal length, the less obvious any star trailing will be in an image.

-It is possible to image with as few as one-second exposures, and provided you have a sufficiently large number of images, you can do astrophotography without tracking.
-The problem is you will have thousands of images that are difficult to store and will take a long time to stack, but it can be done.
+It is possible to image with as few as one-second exposures, and provided you have a sufficiently large number of single frames, you can do astrophotography without tracking.
+The problem is you will have thousands of raw files that are difficult to store and will take a long time to stack, but it can be done.

-Here’s an excellent astrophotography DSLR + lens to get started with: Shop at Amazon:
+Here’s an excellent astro DSLR + lens to get started with: Shop at Amazon:

 Canon EOS Rebel T7 DSLR Camera and two lenses